BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 **Note: The current version of the sdc-cli requires python3.8 - or more specifically, tatsu 5.5.0 which requires python3.8.**

-The sdc-cli has been included in the ansible opertor in order to manipulate dashbaord objects.
+The sdc-cli has been included in the ansible operator in order to manipulate dashboard objects.

 - Installing sdc-cli
 ```shell